 IREC’s Energy Storage Work

-IREC’s landmark report, “Deploying Distributed Energy Storage: Near-term Regulatory Considerations to Maximize Benefits” has helped set the stage for many state discussions, and we are frequently called upon to present on energy storage before public utility commissions, state technical standards workshops, and national conferences.
+IREC’s landmark reports, “Charging Ahead: An Energy Storage Guide for Policymakers” and “Deploying Distributed Energy Storage: Near-term Regulatory Considerations to Maximize Benefits” have helped set the stage for many state discussions, and we are frequently called upon to present on energy storage before public utility commissions, state technical standards workshops, and national conferences.
 In addition, IREC is actively involved in state regulatory proceedings addressing energy storage, and our on-the-ground work in states that are tackling this issue continues to help inform insights regarding the multi-faceted issues impacting energy storage.

 IREC’s contributions to energy storage issues are helping to resolve some fundamental regulatory questions, which will ultimately help enable deployment of storage in a manner that is fair to all ratepayers and encourage the use of these systems such that they provide optimal benefits to the grid and energy storage adopters.